 Eating Healthy Protein will assist with you with feeling satisfied for longer: these include meats such as chicken, nuts, pork, kangaroo, turkey or lean beef, fish, eggs, beans, root vegetables and pulses.

 The portion size of these proteins especially the chicken, pork, beef, turkey or kangaroo should be that of the size of the palm of your hand.
 You want to know why, this is the size of your tummy!!!

 High Fibre foods are full of great nutrition therefore will satisfy you for longer: include each day one to two serves of wholegrain bread and cereals, beans and pulses and fruits such as apples, pears including the skin and vegetables.

-The ‘energy density’ of food is what we have been talking about and this has a strong influence on our feeling of satisfaction after eating a meal.
+The ‘energy density’ of food is what we have been talking about and this has a strong influence on your feeling of satisfaction after eating a meal.
 Energy density is the amount of energy (or calories) per gram of food.

 Lower energy density foods have less energy per gram of food.
-We can eat more of these foods without overdoing the calorie count.
+You can eat more of these foods without overdoing the calorie count.
 These foods include fruit and vegetables, foods with lots of water added when cooking such as soups.
 Other low energy density foods that you can include to help with feeling satisfied without gaining weight or feeling uncomfortable are yogurt, sorbet, natural popcorn, watermelon, rockmelon, honey dew, strawberries and other berries.